Wyndham Lewis: Later life and blindness (1945–1951)

-By 1951, he was completely blinded by a pituitary tumor that placed pressure on his optic nerve.
-It ended his artistic career, but he continued writing until his death.
+By 1951 he was completely blinded by a pituitary tumour that placed pressure on his optic nerve.
+It ended his career as a painter, but he continued writing until his death.
 He published several autobiographical and critical works: Rude Assignment (1950), Rotting Hill (1951), a collection of allegorical short stories about his life in "the capital of a dying empire"; The Writer and the Absolute (1952), a book of essays on writers including George Orwell, Jean-Paul Sartre and André Malraux; and the semi-autobiographical novel Self Condemned (1954).

-The BBC commissioned Lewis to complete his 1928 work The Childermass, which was published as The Human Age and dramatized for the BBC Third Programme in 1955.
-In 1956, the Tate Gallery held a major exhibition of his work, "Wyndham Lewis and Vorticism", in the catalogue to which he declared that "Vorticism, in fact, was what I, personally, did and said at a certain period"—a statement which brought forth a series of "Vortex Pamphlets" from his fellow BLAST signatory William Roberts.
+The BBC commissioned Lewis to complete his 1928 work The Childermass, which was published as The Human Age and dramatised for the BBC Third Programme in 1955.
+In 1956 the Tate Gallery held a major exhibition of his work, "Wyndham Lewis and Vorticism", in the catalogue to which he declared that "Vorticism, in fact, was what I, personally, did and said at a certain period"—a statement which brought forth a series of "Vortex Pamphlets" from his fellow Blast signatory William Roberts.

 Personal life

 From 1918 to 1921, Lewis lived with Iris Barry, with whom he had two children.
 He is said to have shown little affection for them.

-In 1930, Lewis married Gladys Anne Hoskins (1900–1979), 18 years his junior and affectionately known as Froanna.
-They lived together for 10 years before marrying and never had children.
+In 1930, Lewis married Gladys Anne Hoskins (1900–1979), who was affectionately known as Froanna.
+They lived together for 10 years before marrying, and never had children.
+Lewis did not tell all of his friends about his marriage, as he was jealous of them meeting her.
+Froanna modelled for some of his work, and characters in his books reflect her.

-Lewis kept Froanna in the background, and many of his friends were unaware of her existence.
-It seems that Lewis was extraordinarily jealous and protective of his wife, owing to her youth and beauty.
-Froanna was patient and caring toward her husband through financial troubles and his frequent illnesses.
-She was the model for some of Lewis's more tender and intimate portraits as well as a number of characters in his fiction.
-In contrast to his earlier, impersonal portraits, which are purely concerned with external appearance, the portraits of Froanna show a preoccupation with her inner life.

-Always interested in Roman Catholicism, he never converted.
+Lewis converted to Catholicism in 1921.
 He died in 1957 and was cremated at Golders Green Crematorium.
-By the time of his death, Lewis had written 40 books in all.
+By the time of his death he had written 40 books.